 Have you ever wondered what the importance of sales and marketing alignment is?
 Despite the fact that these two departments are on the same team, they’re not always the best of friends.
 In fact, a survey from 2011 found that 87% of the terms used by marketing and sales teams to describe each other are negative.
 Meanwhile, a more recent LeanData survey showed that “51% of marketers are not satisfied with the level of communication between the teams, and 53% of sales professionals are not pleased with marketing’s support.”

-Holy Waste of Energy, Batman!
+Holy waste of energy, Batman!

-“B2B organisations with tightly aligned sales and marketing operations achieved 24% faster three-year revenue growth and 27% faster three-year profit growth.” – SiriusDecisions
+Another research shows that “B2B organisations with tightly aligned sales and marketing operations achieved 24% faster three-year revenue growth and 27% faster three-year profit growth.” – SiriusDecisions

 “Organisations with tightly aligned sales and marketing functions enjoyed 36% higher customer retention rates and 38% higher sales win rates.” – MarketingProfs

-Come on Robin, to the Bat Cave!
+Come on, Robin!
+To the Bat Cave!
 There’s not a moment to lose!

 Share information to personalise emails

-If you want to deliver an out-of-this-world customer experience, then you need to really know your customers, such as their demographics, behaviours, hobbies, and the challenges they face.
-You also need to talk to them on their terms in order to completely understand where they’re coming from.
+Now if you want to deliver an out-of-this-world customer experience, it’s time to really know your customers.
+We’re talking demographics, behaviours, hobbies, and the challenges they face.
+You will also need to talk to them on their terms to fully understand where they’re coming from.